 A tangram puzzle consists of seven pieces — five triangles and two quadrilaterals made from one square.
 Tangrams originated in China hundreds of years ago.
 They traveled to Europe in the 1800’s, where they gained global fame.
 These seven pieces are used to create thousands of unique figures.
 A tangram puzzle shows only an outline or silhouette of a figure, and the puzzle solver must create it, using all seven pieces.
 This requires spatial reasoning as one flips, slides, and rotates the smaller shapes to compose the larger tangram shape.

-You can make your own set a paper tangrams by following this easy, step-by-step video.
+You can make your own set of paper tangrams by following this easy, step-by-step video.
 All you need is a piece of paper and a pair of scissors to make these do-it-yourself puzzles.
 Then, get creative!

 Ms. Chen, a second-grade teacher at St. Therese Chinese Catholic School in Chicago, integrates art with math when she uses tangrams with her students.
 Her math focus is spatial reasoning and shape composition.